Skip to main content

 git clone https://github.com/PromptMixerDev/prompt-mixer-sample-connector.git your-connector-name

-The main.js file contains the core logic of your connector.
+The main.ts file contains the core logic of your connector.
 Update this file to add your specific functionality.

 1. Navigate to the connector's directory: